bianca2001/Proiect/README.md

 Simple Social Network

-A project that implements a simple social network using Java with database integration, multithreading and grafical user interface for both the client and server.
+A project that implements a simple social network using Java with database integration, multithreading and GUI for both the client and server.

 Features:
-- Stores data of persons, friendships and messages in PostreSQL and acceses it using JDBC.
+- Stores the data of persons, friendships and messages in PostreSQL and accesses it using JDBC.
 - Handles multiple client connection with a multithread server.
-- Built a GUI for both server and client using Swing.
+- Provides GUIs for both server and clients using Swing.

 Technologies:
 - Java